koo5/demonitor/REaDME.md

 After program start, the database is "loaded".
 Loading multiple thousand entries takes minutes.

 ### IPFS
 there are two implementations of IPFS: js-ipfs, and go-ipfs.
 It's possible to run js-ipfs in-process.
-It is not quite mature, though. go-ipfs is set up to run as a standalone docker container.
+It is not quite mature, though, and causes high cpu usage. go-ipfs is set up to run as a standalone docker container.

 ### swarm key